S.T.L. - Online and Limited Residency Program

 Like the traditional format, the Licentiate in Sacred Theology (S.T.L.) is a post-graduate pontifical degree in pastoral theology with a focus on the New Evangelization.
 The Pontifical University of St. Thomas (the Angelicum) in Rome confers the degree through Sacred Heart’s faculty.

-The Online STL in the New Evangelization consists of four program elements: 1) online courses, 2) summer courses with an on-site requirement, 3) an off-site practicum, and 4) an off-site thesis direction, spread over a period of four years.
+The hybrid STL in the New Evangelization consists of four program elements: 1) online courses, 2) summer courses with an on-site requirement, 3) an off-site practicum, and 4) an off-site thesis direction, spread over a period of four years.

 Online Courses: While serving in his home diocese or on another pastoral assignment, a priest takes one course online per semester (Fall and Winter semesters) from roughly September through April for four consecutive years.
 Online courses will begin in September 2014.